Ovid/Search-Typesense/CONTRIBUTING.md

 * [Synonyms](https://typesense.org/docs/0.19.0/api/synonyms.html)
 * [Cluster Operations](https://typesense.org/docs/0.19.0/api/cluster-operations.html)

+### Transfer

+I would like this to work:

+    $typesense1->transfer_data( to   => $typesense2 );
+    $typesense1->transfer_data( from => $typesense2 );

+The above is very useful when migrating a Typesense server to another platform.

+Internally, it would probably do something like this pseudo-code:

+    foreach collection in typesense1->collections:
+        typesense2->import(collection->export)

+This shouldn't be too hard, it will require two Typesense test servers.
+We also don't want to try to transfer data from a typesene server to itself.

 ### More Documentation

 Many places in the docs refer you back to the official Typesense